cables-gl/cables_docs/md/4_export_embed/import_backups/backups.md

 Automatic backups **ARE** created:

 - before every export
+- on loading of the patch
+  - if there was a save after the laste backup
-- on save if the last backup is older than 30 minutes
+  - AND the last backup is older than 30 minutes

 Automatic backups are **NOT** created: